benrybin/revealjs/zcw_content/md/intro-to-python.md

 -

-# Variable Names
+## Variable Names

 * Can be as long as you like.
 * Can contain letters and numbers, but can't begin with a number.
 * Can contain uppercase letters but by convention only lowercase letters are used.
 * The underscore character can apper in a name.
 It is often used in names with multiple words.
 * Keywords cannot be used as variable names.

+-

+## Keywords

 [List of Keywords](https://docs.python.org/3/reference/lexical_analysis.html#keywords)

 ![Keywords](img/python-keywords.png)

 -

-# ASSIGNMENT STATEMENTS DEMO
+## ASSIGNMENT STATEMENTS DEMO

 -
+-

 # Expressions and statements

+-

+## Experssion

-+ **expression** is a combination of values, variables, and operators.
+An **expression** is a combination of values, variables, and operators.
 A value all by itself is considered an expression, and so is a variable.

 ```
 >>> 42